PTX-Interface-Specification/ptx-specification/README.md

 The goal of PTX is to define a stable, interoperable interface so that:

-- Different C-ITS OBU vendors can integrate with different IBIS / ITCS systems.
+- OBUs and IBISs from different vendors are interoperable.
 - Implementations share a common, versioned set of messages and semantics.
 - Changes to the specification are discussed openly and applied consistently.